Zimmer Biomet

 Outcome

 I optimized usability testing to close critical knowledge gaps about our audience's needs and delivered richer insights around key business areas like medical education and connected surgical data systems.
-This helped guide positioning & marketing efforts for several product teams going through rebrands and will impact over $50 million in sales, marketing, and equipment contracts with healthcare systems and providers worldwide.
+This helped guide positioning and marketing efforts for several product teams, impacting over $50 million in sales, marketing, and equipment contracts across several product categories with healthcare systems and providers worldwide.

 We delivered a complete website redesign and component-based design system, defining a new collaboration process with the development team that reduced time and effort on annotation and exporting to Jira by 40%.

-Design director and research lead managing a visual designer and our collaboration processes with development, content strategy, product management, and client teams.
+I was the design lead for this project, managing a visual designer and our collaboration processes with development, content strategy, PM, web migration, and client teams.

 Testing via Zoom using a clickable prototype in Figma